-245. Where an application is made to the Court to appoint a receiver or manager on behalf of secured creditors or debenture holders of a company which is being wound up under the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180), or a statutory modification or re-enactment of that Act, the Official Trustee may be appointed.
+245. Where an application is made to the Court to appoint a receiver or manager on behalf of secured creditors or debenture holders of a company which is being wound up under the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180), the Official Trustee may be appointed.